jessepav/lacygoill-wiki-backup/vim/vimL.md

 Then press `Tab`.

-The percent character is replaced with the path of the current file, relative to the cwd.
+The percent character is  replaced by the path of the  current file, relative to the cwd.
 And yet, `:e` has not been executed.

 ##